St. Louis Beef Ribs made in the Crock Pot

 2. Cut them in half to fit inside your crock pot.

-3. Sprinkle the dry rub over both sides of the ribs and rub it in.
+3. Sprinkle the dry rub over both sides of the beef ribs and rub it in.

 Step 3: Arrange in Slow Cooker

-1. Place the seasoned ribs into an 8-quart slow cooker.
+1. Place the seasoned beef ribs into an 8-quart slow cooker.

 Step 4: Mix Sauce Ingredients